IkeC/Puny-BuildTools/README.md

 > Note: Loading screens are purely optional.
 If you don't provide one in `Resources`, the target is built without.
 The Puny BuildTools support you in rapidly creating screens though for quite a few targets.
 Some great utilities have been crafted exclusively for the Puny BuildTools for said purpose.
 You'll learn more about them in the "Bonus Content" section of this documentation.

-> Note: The MS-DOS target is the only one that doesn't create a disk image.
-Instead it places the output in a folder `DOS` inside the `Releases` folder in your project directory.
+> Note: The Agon Light/Console8 and MS-DOS targets do not create disk images.
+Instead they place the output in folders `Agon` and `DOS` respectively, inside the `Releases` folder in your project directory.

 ## An Author's Guide to the Galaxy